Dmitry Kholodov

-Dmitry Yuryevich Kholodov (Дми́трий Ю́рьевич Хо́лодов; 21 July 1967 – 17 October 1994) was a Russian journalist who investigated corruption in the military and was assassinated on 17 October 1994 in Moscow.
+Dmitry Yuryevich Kholodov (Дми́трий Ю́рьевич Хо́лодов; 21 June 1967 – 17 October 1994) was a Russian journalist who investigated corruption in the military and was assassinated on 17 October 1994 in Moscow.
+His assassination was the first of many killings of journalists in Russia.

 Early life and education

 Kholodov was born in Zagorsk (now Sergiyev Posad) on 21 June 1967.
 He studied physics.

 Career

 Kholodov began his working life alongside his parents at the defence industry institute in Klimovsk in the Moscow Region.
-Faced by limited career prospects he turned to journalism, first working for the local radio.
+Trained as a physicist at the Moscow Engineering Physics Institute, he initially faced limited prospects in the scientific field.
+Seeking a new path, Kholodov transitioned into journalism, first working for the local radio.
 In 1992, he became a reporter with the national Moskovsky Komsomolets daily newspaper.

 In 1993, Kholodov travelled to hotspots around the former Soviet Union, reporting for Moskovsky Komsomolets.
 In particular, he was in Abkhazia during the Georgian-Abkhaz conflict and, as he witnessed the ethnic cleansing of Georgians in Abkhazia, sent many detailed reports, including one entitled "Sukhumi apocalypse".

 In October 1993, Kholodov interviewed Defence Minister Pavel Grachev.
 For the next twelve months, on the basis of leaks from army and Ministry of Defence sources, he wrote and published numerous articles about high-level corruption in the military, especially concerning the misuse of funds intended to ease the withdrawal and resettlement of half a million former Soviet troops and their families who had been based in East Germany.
 Kholodov was due to speak at Duma hearings into these allegations, which supposedly reached as high as the defence minister himself, when he was murdered.
 None of the allegations were ever tested in court.
 Grachev was replaced as Defence Minister in 1996 after the end of the First Chechen War.